Firebase SDK

 The Google Cloud SDK, AWS SDK, and Firebase SDK are indispensable tools for modern cloud development.
 By mastering their use cases, integration patterns, and security practices, you can build scalable, secure, and efficient applications.
 This guide equips you with the knowledge to showcase these skills in your GitBook portfolio, demonstrating expertise in cloud-based development.

-file, adding specific project demos, or integrating with GitBook’s styling, let me know!
+For further customization, such as generating a .md file, adding specific project demos, or integrating with GitBook’s styling, let me know!

 ✅ Quick Command Reference